-- 2 At each node mentioned in table 2, column 1, other than node 9, minimise the extent to which the 50% daily flow stated in table 2, column 2, for a month for the node- - (a) is equalled or exceeded on fewer than 32% of the days in the month in the simulation period; and
+2 At each node mentioned in table 2, column 1, other than node 9, minimise the extent to which the 50% daily flow stated in column 2 of the table for a water flow season for the node is

-- (b) is equalled or exceeded on more than 68% of the days in the month in the simulation period. - 3 At node 9, minimise the extent to which the 50% daily flow stated in table 2, column 2 for a month for the node- - (a) is equalled or exceeded on fewer than 41% of the days in the month in the simulation period; and - (b) is equalled or exceeded on more than 59% of the days in the month in the simulation period.
+- equalled or exceeded on fewer than 32% of the days in the water flow season in the simulation period. - 3 At node 9 minimise the extent to which the 50% daily flow stated in table 2, column 2 for a water flow season for the node is equalled or exceeded on fewer than 41% of the days in the water flow season in the simulation period. - 4 At nodes 1, 2 and 5 mentioned in table 2, column 1 minimise the extent to which the 50% daily flow stated in column 2 of the table for a water flow season for the node is equalled or exceeded more than 68% of the days in the water flow season in the simulation period.